TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 The replicate 60 is used to determine the SNP position.
 This replicate is obtained using the group of conditions (p6) that gives quite low fitness scores.
 However, the parameters don't seem to affect the performance of the algorithm, as the distance metrics are the same for every replicate.
 The change of the parameters doesn't seem to improve the approximation of the permutation to the correct order.

+In general, it seems that the increase in the genome divisions (number of breaks in the genome to count the number of SNPs in) using 1 division provides worse fitness scores.

 ###Speculations

 By looking at the causal mutation location, we might say that the best fitness method is the count ratio.
 However, the correctly ordered genome and the permutations are still 'far' from each other (it seems that the the algorithm doesn't get to the correct permutation of contigs).
 This **suggests that maybe the algorithm is good enough to predict the causal SNP position although the order of the contigs is not perfectly correct.** However, we should check the reproducibility of this method.